neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/HELP.md

 You also need to put your WandB token in `config/wandb-token.txt` file.

-After that, you can run `make hypertrain`, which submits `N_HYPERPARAMETER_JOBS` (`3` by default) jobs on Neuro Platform (number of jobs can be modified in `Makefile` or as corresponding environment variable).
+After that, you can run `make hypertrain`, which submits `N_JOBS` (`3` by default) jobs on Neuro Platform (number of jobs can be modified in `Makefile` or as corresponding environment variable).
+Use `make ps-hypertrain` to list active jobs of the latest sweep.
 To monitor the hyperparameter tuning process, follow the link which `wandb` provides at the beginning of the process.

 To terminate all jobs over all hyperparameter tuning sweeps, run `make kill-hypertrain-all`.
 After that, verify that the jobs were killed `make ps`, and then delete unused sweeps from the local file `.wandb_sweeps`.